Tourism Fernie Home Page

 The CPKC Holiday Train is decked out in thousands of colourful lights and travels throughout Canada and the northern US every year raising donations for community foodbanks.

 As a smaller community, Fernie sees the train pass through every other year.
-2023 sees the train return to our local tracks for the 25th anniversary, stopping in the heart of Historic Downtown Fernie with a performance by Tyler Shaw and Keisza
+2025 sees the train return to our local tracks stopping in the heart of Historic Downtown Fernie at Station Square, with a performance by legendary Canadian rock band, The Barenaked Ladies, celebrating their 25th anniversary!

 The train stays lit up throughout its travels, so you can see it from the road at various points along its journey too - many people travel along the road with it, enjoying the celebrations at multiple locations!